jevakallio/react-native-snap-drag/README.md

 # react-native-snap-drag
-Building blocks for React Native For Beginners course
+A Draggable component for React Native For Beginners course